Tariff-Induced Inflation: A Comedy of Errors or the Shakespearean Drama of Economics?

 Tariff Strategies Over Time and Impact

 History tells us tariffs rarely star as heroes in economic stories.
-Although short-term tactical objectives may be successfully reached—like protecting steel jobs—the plot twist often includes higher appliance prices and disrupted global trading relationships.
+While short-term strategic goals may be achieved—like protecting steel jobs—the plot twist often includes higher appliance prices and disrupted global trading relationships.
 Tariffs are less a scalpel and more a chainsaw in the surgical suite of economic policy.

 1. Step 1: Understand the Mechanisms